Typedia: Typeface classification

 - French Clarendon: A serif style with reverse stress (horizontal strokes thicker than vertical strokes) and slab serifs, sometimes bracketed, usually condensed.
 Popular in the 19th Century.
 Classic example: Playbill.

 - Geometric Serif: A serif style made with rigidly geometric forms.
 Usually features slab serifs.
 Classic example: Stymie.

 - Spur Serif: A serif style with very small serifs.
-Usually similar in design to san serif faces, except for the serifs.
+Usually similar in design to san serif typefaces, except for the serifs.
 Usually very little stroke contrast.
 Classic example: Copperplate.